The Shadow (fairy tale)

-Plot summary

 A learned man's shadow becomes self-aware and takes on a life of its own.
 The shadow gains insight into the dark side of human behaviour, then returns to the man and enslaves him.
 Fearful of being discovered, the shadow has the man killed.

 Analysis

 Jacqueline Banerjee suggested that Andersen wrote the story as a form of indirect revenge against Edvard Collin, the son of Anderson's patron, who had rejected him.

 Literary critic Jack Zipes took the story to represent the Hegelian dynamic of master and slave.

 Publication

 "The Shadow" was first published 6 April 1847 as a part of New Fairy Tales.
 Second Volume.
 First Collection.
 1847.
 (Nye Eventyr.
 Andet Bind.
 Første Samling.
 1847.).
 The work was re-published December 1847 as a part of A Christmas Greeting to my English Friends, again 18 December 1849 as a part of Fairy Tales.
 1850.
 (Eventyr.
 1850.), and 30 March 1863 as a part of Fairy Tales and Stories.
 Second Volume.
 1863.
 (Eventyr og Historier.
 Andet Bind.
 1863.).